OpenAutomateOrg/OpenAutomate.Docs/techinal/MultiTenantArchitecture.md

 ## Implementation Steps

-1. Enhance the `Organization` entity with tenant-specific fields.
+1. Enhance the `OrganizationUnit` entity with tenant-specific fields.

-2. Modify all tenant-specific entities to include `OrganizationId`.
+2. Modify all tenant-specific entities to include `OrganizationUnitId`.

 3. Implement the TenantResolutionMiddleware.